MattiNieminen/clj-formal-specifications-app/README.md

 bower install
 ```

-To start the development, run you need ton run two commands in
+To start the development, you need to run two commands in *separate* terminals:
-*separate* terminals:

 ```bash
 # Starts the backend with ring-reload